sailing-pmls/pmls.readthedocs.io/docs/random-forest.md

 ## Quick Start

 Random Forest can be found in `bosen/app/rand_forest`.
 From this point on, all instructions will assume you are in `bosen/app/rand_forest`.
-After building the main Petuum libraries (as explained earlier in this manual), you can build the Rand Forest app from `bosen/app/rand_forest` by running
+After building the main PMLS libraries (as explained earlier in this manual), you can build the Rand Forest app from `bosen/app/rand_forest` by running

 ```
 make -j2